tausvels/usefullFunctions/README.md

 13. suggestedProducts - Outputs 3 suggested products from a given array of products given a search word.

+14. searchMatrix - Outputs true/false if target value is found in a (n * m) matrix.
+Uses Binary Search Algo.

 ## CLASS

 1. ### HashSet - A class that creates a HashSet storing number values in appropriate index